CSG170 – Human-Computer Interaction

 Be thorough.
 You should have at least 20 useful comments (positive or negative) about each interface that you evaluate.
 Write your reports in a readable style.
 The usability of your report to its recipients will matter in your grade.
 In particular, don't bury the problems you found in reams of free-flowing prose.
 Where possible, include screenshots to illustrate the problems you found.
 In general, make your report easy to read and understand.

 What to Post You should post two reports, one for each interface you evaluated, on separate web pages.
-We will forward your reports to the appropriate group.
+Email the relevant URL to the appropriate team members.

 I8